An upper bound for the number of chess diagrams without promotion: Methods

-Without promotion, only captures can change the class of pawn structure during a game.
+Without promotion, only captures can change the class of pawn arrangements during a game.
 Consequently, the list of classes of a given quadruplet $\mathcal{P}$ is inherited from the list of classes of its predecessors in the graph.
 Moreover, the list of class of the root $\mathcal{P}_0=(8,8,8,8)$ is known.
 Note that it contains a unique class.
 Hence the list of classes of any quadruplet may be computed in a recursive way, starting from the root.

-For any quadruplet with 31 to 25 chessmen the following program is executed: \begin{itemize} \item Compute the predecessors of $\mathcal{P}$. \item For each class of pawn structure of each predecessor $\mathcal{P'}$. \begin{itemize} \item Compute and store all the possible classes of pawn structures generated by the captures from $\mathcal{P'}$ to $\mathcal{P}$. \end{itemize} \item Remove duplicates from the list of classes. \item Compute the number of pawn positions of each class of $\mathcal{P}$. \item Compute the number of pawn positions $n_\mathcal{P}$ of $\mathcal{P}$. \end{itemize}
+For any quadruplet $\mathcal{P}$ with 31 to 24 chessmen the following program is executed: \begin{itemize} \item Compute the predecessors of $\mathcal{P}$. \item For each class of pawn arrangements of each predecessor $\mathcal{P'}$. \begin{itemize} \item Compute and store all the possible classes of pawn arrangements generated by the captures from $\mathcal{P'}$ to $\mathcal{P}$. \end{itemize} \item Remove duplicates from the list of classes. \item Compute the number of pawn arrangements of each class of $\mathcal{P}$. \item Compute the number of pawn arrangements $n_\mathcal{P}$ of $\mathcal{P}$. \end{itemize}

-For example (see subsection \ref{s23}), this algorithm generates 22 classes for $\mathcal{P}=(8,8,7,8)$, resulting in an upper bound of and 29 classes for $\mathcal{P}=(7,8,8,8)$ with an upper bound of Note that the method takes all possible cases of capture into account for upper bounding the number of pawn positions, but that some of these positions may be illegal, see Section \ref{s4} for details.
+For example (see subsection \ref{s23}), this algorithm generates 22 classes for $\mathcal{P}=(8,8,7,8)$, resulting in an upper bound of and 29 classes for $\mathcal{P}=(7,8,8,8)$ with an upper bound of Note that the method takes all possible cases of capture into account for upper bounding the number of legal pawn arrangements, but that some of the generated pawn arrangements may be illegal, see Section \ref{s4} for details.